OpenCloning/OpenCloning_landing_page/content/_index.md

   enable : true
   title : "Join our community"
   image : "images/cta.svg"
+  content : "
+  Our goal is to help **adapt** and **implement** these tools in diverse settings: BioFoundries, Electronic Lab Notebooks, Data repositories, research groups, etc.

-  content : "Partner with like-minded scientists to improve documentation and reproducibility in cloning"
+  Join like-minded scientists in improving documentation and reproducibility in cloning "
   button:
     enable : true
     label : "Contact Us"